nandoflorestan/keepluggable/ROADMAP.rst

 This version
 ============

+- File information, as converted to JSON, is too verbose!
+Find ways of making it smaller!
 - Fix inability to store .svg images
 - Use / instead of - to separate the namespace in the filename
 - Review CSRF protection